bcamboim/PowerShell/3.Bulk add users to a group/README.md

     <ul>
         <li>Importing the list of users that you wish to move</li>
         <li>Getting the members of the group</li>
-        <li>The user already belongs to group?
+        <li>Does the user already belongs to group?
             <ul>
                 <li>If the user does:
                     <ul>